scikit-image/scikit-image/doc/source/user_guide/data_types.rst

 ===================

-It is possible that you may need to use an image created using ``skimage`` with OpenCV or vice versa.
+It is possible that you may need to use an image created using ``skimage`` with OpenCV_ or vice versa.
 OpenCV image data can be accessed (without copying) in NumPy (and, thus, in scikit-image).
 OpenCV uses BGR (instead of scikit-image's RGB) for color images, and its dtype is uint8 by default (See `Image data types and what they mean`_).
+BGR stands for Blue Green Red.

 Converting BGR to RGB or vice versa
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The color images in ``skimage`` and OpenCV have 3 dimensions: width, height and
 color.
-RGB stands for Red Green Blue.
-BGR uses the same color space, except the
-order of colors is reversed.
+RGB and BGR use the same color space, except the order of colors is reversed.

 Note that in ``scikit-image`` we usually refer to ``rows`` and ``columns`` instead
 of width and height (see :ref:`numpy-images-coordinate-conventions`).

-The following program effectively reverses the order of the colors, leaving the rows
+The following instruction effectively reverses the order of the colors, leaving
-and columns unaffected.
+the rows and columns unaffected.

     >>> image = image[:, :, ::-1]